 That’s far too much to go into now, but in this post I just wanted to share with you some insight courtesy of the awesome Nikki Myers, and perhaps open your eyes to something you may have completely missed.
 And that’s not your fault… you were probably going too fast and looking elsewhere…

-Just realise that we ALL suffer from degrees of addiction, from full-on drug abuse to food, shopping or even sex!
+Just realise that we ALL suffer from degrees of addiction, from full-on drug abuse to food, shopping, social media, or even sex!

 …And exercise is on that scale too.
 If it’s out of your control, you’re addicted.